Call to speak to a Licensed Insurance Agent

 How Much Do Medicare Advantage Plans Cost?

 With Medicare Part A, most people do not pay a monthly premium.
 That’s because you’re been paying for it through your paychecks during your career.
 For Medicare Part B there are usually premiums.
-The cost of these premiums vary based on your income level.
+The cost of these premiums vary based on your income level, but average around $160 per month for Part B.

-Medicare Advantage plans also carry a monthly premium.
-Depending on the type of plan you want, you may very likely find a plan with a $0 premium.
-Premiums for Medicare Advantage plans can go as high as $300 – $400 per month depending on the plan you choose and the state you live in.
-However, according to the Centers for Medicare & Medicaid Services, in 2019 the average Medicare Advantage/Medicare Part C monthly premium is just $28.
+Medicare Advantage plans also carry a monthly premium, on average typically in the $20-$30 range per month.
+Depending on the type of plan you want, you may very likely find a plan with a $0 premium, but premiums for Medicare Advantage plans can go as high as $300 – $400 per month depending on the plan you choose and the state you live in.

 Coverage and Out of Pocket Limits